UPPMAX/HPC-python/docs/day1/Matplotlib60min.rst

   .. tab:: UPPMAX

-     On Rackham, ``module spider matplotlib`` outputs the following versions as of 27-11-2024:
+     On Rackham, **loading Python version 3.8.7 or newer will allow you to import Matplotlib and NumPy** without having to load anything else.
+For earlier versions, ``module spider matplotlib`` outputs the following versions:

      .. code-block:: console